 Learning Across Boundaries: Exploring the Variety of Systemic Theory and Practice

 The 58th Meeting of the International Society for the Systems Sciences will be held at George Washington University, Washington DC, July 27 through August 1, 2014.
-The conference will be held at the downtown campus in the Georgetown area of Washington DC at Funger Hall, GWU School of Business.
+The conference will be held at George Washington University in Washington DC, GWU School of Business.

 Further details are located on the ISSS2014 Conference pages, click on the Quicklinks to the right of this page for access.

 This year, the ASC meeting "Living in Cybernetics" will also be held at GWU in the week following the ISSS (3-9th August).
 There will be a discount for those attending both conferences, please see each conference's registration pages.
 The discount will be halved from the registration cost of each conference.

 Additional details will be added as available, please email the ISSS office with any queries in the meantime at email@example.com